The M\"obius function and distal flows: Introduction

 for some $c>0, m<\infty$ and all $a/q$ rational, then $T$ can be conjugated by a smooth map of ${\Bbb T}^2$ to its affine linear part

 where

 (see \cite{SanUrz}).
 Hence the disjointness of $\mu$ from $\mathscr{X}=(T, {\Bbb T}^2)$ for a $T$ with a diophantine $\a$, follows from Theorem~\ref{thm1}.
 However if $\a$ is not diophantine the dynamics of the flow $(T, {\Bbb T}^2)$ can be very different from an affine linear flow.
-For example, as Furstenberg shows it may be irregular (i.e. the limits in (\ref{def/Birkh}) fail to exist for certain observables).
-Our main result is a proof that these nonlinear skew products are linearly disjoint from $\mu$, at least if $h$ satisfies some further technical hypothesis.
+For example, as Furstenberg shows it may be irregular (i.e. the limits in (\ref{def/Birkh}) fail to exist for certain observables, see (\ref{qk+1>eqk}) and (\ref{Furs/h=})).
+Nevertheless our main result shows that these nonlinear skew products are linearly disjoint from $\mu$, at least if $h$ satisfies some further small technical hypothesis.
 Firstly we assume that $h$ is analytic, namely that if

 then

 for some $\tau>0$.
 Secondly we assume that there is $\tau_2<\infty$ such that

 This is not a very natural condition being an artifact of our proof.
 However it is not too restrictive and the following applies rather generally (and most importantly there is no condition on $\a$).